aws-dev-staging/test-guidance/README.md

 ## Deployment Steps

 The below workflow diagram visualizes the end-to-end deployment process that is detailed within this guide.
-The resultant architecture includes an AWS CodePipeline workflow orchestration that triggers based on a token-authenticated webhook with the private GitHub repository containing the public package repository request file.
+The resultant architecture includes an AWS CodePipeline workflow orchestration that triggers based on a token-authenticated webhook with the private internal GitHub repository containing the external package request file.
 The workflow consists of an AWS CodeBuild project to clone remote external package repositories so that an additional CodeBuild project can be used to execute Amazon CodeGuru Security security and quality scans, then publish InfoSec-approved packages to a private internal AWS CodeArtifact (or GitHub) package repository before notifying the requesting data scientist.

 <p align="center">
   <img src="assets/images/deployment-workflow.svg">